Characteristic Evolution and Matching: Cauchy-Characteristic Matching

 When the system is nonlinear and not amenable to an exact solution, a finite outer boundary condition must necessarily introduce spurious physical effects into a Cauchy evolution.
 The domain of dependence of the initial Cauchy data in the region spanned by the computational grid would shrink in time along ingoing characteristics unless data on a worldtube traced out by the outer grid boundary is included as part of the problem.
 In order to maintain a causally sensible evolution, this worldtube data must correctly substitute for the missing Cauchy data which would have been supplied if the Cauchy hypersurface had extended to infinity.
 In a scattering problem, this missing exterior Cauchy data might, for instance, correspond to an incoming pulse initially outside the outer boundary.
 In a scalar wave problem with field $\Phi$ where the initial radiation is confined to a compact region inside the boundary, the missing Cauchy data outside the boundary would be $\Phi=\Phi_{,t}=0$ at the initial time $t_0$.
 However, the determination of Cauchy data for general relativity is a global elliptic constraint problem so that there is no well defined scheme to confine it to a compact region.
 Furthermore, even in the scalar field case where $\Phi=\Phi_{,t}=0$ is appropriate Cauchy data outside the boundary at $t_0$, it would still be a non-trivial evolution problem to correctly assign the associated boundary data for $t\ge t_0$.

 It is common practice in computational physics to impose an artificial boundary condition (ABC), such as an outgoing radiation condition, in an attempt to approximate the proper data for the exterior region.
-This ABC may cause partial reflection of an outgoing wave back into the system~\cite{Lind,Orsz,Hig86,Ren}, which contaminates the accuracy of the interior evolution and the calculation of the radiated waveform.
+This ABC may cause partial reflection of an outgoing wave back into the system~\cite{Lind1,Orsz,Hig86,Ren}, which contaminates the accuracy of the interior evolution and the calculation of the radiated waveform.
 Furthermore, nonlinear waves intrinsically backscatter, which makes it incorrect to try to entirely eliminate incoming radiation from the outer region.
 The resulting error is of an analytic origin, essentially independent of computational discretization.
 In general, a systematic reduction of this error can only be achieved by moving the computational boundary to larger and larger radii.
-This is computationally very expensive, especially for 3-dimensional simulations.
+There has been recent progress in designing such {\em absorbing} boundary conditions for the gravitational field~\cite{sarbuch}.
+See the review~\cite{sarbtig} for details on this subject.

 A traditional ABC for the wave equation is the Sommerfeld condition.
 For a scalar field $\Phi$ satisfying the Minkowski space wave equation

 with a smooth source $S$ of compact support emitting outgoing radiation, the exterior retarded field has the form